-The gate of Roncesvalles was controlled by the magnificent pentagonal citadel in Pamplona (100 km south) to face the pressure of the Huguenots, following the model of the first great one that Philip II order to construct in Antwerp, under the command of the Duke of Alba, with a project of Francesco Paciotto, who started it on 23 October 1567.
-The citadel of Pamplona started contruction in 1571 by Vespasiano Gonzaga and Jacome Fratín.
+The gate of Roncesvalles was controlled by the magnificent pentagonal citadel in Pamplona (100 km south) to face the pressure of the Huguenots, following the model of the first great one that Philip II order to built in Antwerp, under the command of the Duke of Alba, with a project of Francesco Paciotto, who started it on 23 October 1567.
+The citadel of Pamplona started construction in 1571 under Vespasiano Gonzaga and Jacome Fratín.

-The Western Pyrenees gate, in 1512 was protected by Charles V with a triangular small fort, but in 1539 it proved to be of little use and he ordered it to demolish, which happened in 1542.
-Most of the stones were sent to Fuenterrabía which was built in a pentagonal alike shape by Fratín and Spanocchi, the main military engineers of Charles V. The city of San Sebastian certainly benefited of the Fuenterrabía city-fortress.
+In 1512 the Western Pyrenees was protected by Charles V with a triangular small fort, but in 1539 it proved to be of little use, so he ordered to be demolished, something that happened in 1542.
+Most of the stones were sent to Fuenterrabía which was built in a pentagonal alike shape by Fratín and Spanocchi, the main military engineers of Charles V. The city of San Sebastian certainly benefited from Fuenterrabía city-fortress.